kahnu044/wordpress-docker/WebSite/wp-content/plugins/multiline-files-for-contact-form-7/readme.txt

 7. Change placement of files list - Premium Feature

 == Changelog ==

+= 2.8.1 =
+* Warning fixes

+= 2.8 =
+* Added feedbacks popup when deactivate the plugin
+* Changes to be compatible with Latest Wordpress

 = 2.7 =
 * Changes to be compatible with Latest Wordpress